| .idea | ||

 Version of kiwi-scp to use for this instance.

-Default: Version of master
+Default: Version of master branch.

 shells